123andy/redcap-docker-compose/rdc/documentation/README.md

 ```

 ### Adminer
-Adminer is an alternate solution for phpMyAdmin which hasn't really been supported for many years.
+Adminer is an alternate solution for phpMyAdmin since phpMyAdmin is no longer supported and maintained.
 I selected a fork of
-adminer here [https://github.com/adminerevo/adminerevo/](https://github.com/adminerevo/adminerevo/) and placed the folder
+adminer here [https://github.com/adminerevo/adminerevo/](https://github.com/adminerevo/adminerevo/) and the setup process copies the file to the /debug/ folder of your local server on setup.
-into the /debug/ folder on webroot.

 You can access adminer at http://localhost/debug/adminer.php.

-If you are using an older
-install of redcap-docker-compose, you may have to copy over the debug folder from /rdc/redcap-overrides/web/webroot/ to your
+The first time you use adminer, you will have to connect.
+Server = `db`, Username, Password, and Database are all specified in your `.env` file.

-local webroot at /www/.
+If you are using an older install of redcap-docker-compose, you may have to copy over the debug folder from /rdc/redcap-overrides/web/webroot/ to your local webroot at /www/.

 ### How do I stop phpMyAdmin
 If you have another mysql admin tool you'd prefer to use, you can prevent your docker-compose from instantiating the